-- (B) STORM SHELTER.
+(B) STORM SHELTER.

-- (i) Community storm shelter.
+(i) Community storm shelter.

-- (ii) Residential storm shelter.
+(ii) Residential storm shelter.

-(7) Section 423.3 Critical emergency operations.
+(9) Section 423.3 Critical emergency operations.
 This section, including the exception, has been moved to the newly created Appendix N, entitled "Supplemental Storm Shelter and Safe Room Requirements" and is not adopted as a minimum standard for residential or commercial construction within the State of Oklahoma.
 This section has been renumbered in Appendix N to become N102.
 The section number 423.3 itself, will stay as part of this code for numbering alignment but will not have any requirements attached to it.

-(8) Section 423.4 Group E occupancies.
+(10) Section 423.4 Group E occupancies.
 This section, including exceptions, has been moved to the newly created Appendix N, entitled "Supplemental Storm Shelter and Safe Room Requirements" and is not adopted as a minimum standard for residential or commercial construction within the State of Oklahoma.
 The section has been renumbered in Appendix N to become N103.
 The section number 423.4 itself, will stay as part of this code for numbering alignment but will not have any requirements attached to it.
-(9) Section 423.5 Required.
+(11) Section 423.5 Required.
 This section has been added to specify the requirements when storm shelters or safe rooms are provided.
 This section has been added to read: 423.5 Required.
 Where storm shelters and safe rooms are provided, they shall be provided in compliance with ICC 500® except as required by Sections 423.5.1 through 423.5.2.3.

-(10) Section 423.5.1 Number of doors.
+(12) Section 423.5.1 Number of doors.
 This section has been added to clarify the number of doors required for a storm shelter or safe room.
 This section has been added to read: 423.5.1 Number of doors.
 The number of means of egress doors from a storm shelter or safe room shall be determined based upon the occupant load for the normal occupancy of the space in accordance with Chapter 10 of this code.
 For facilities used solely for storm shelters or safe rooms, the number of doors shall be as specified in Section 423.5.1.1 based upon the occupant load as calculated in ICC 500®, Section 501.1.
 Where only one means of egress is provided and the occupant load as calculated per ICC 500®, Section 501.1 is 16 or more but less than 50, an emergency escape opening shall be provided in accordance with ICC 500® Section 501.4.

-(11) Section 423.5.1.1 Minimum number of doors per storm shelter or safe room.
+(13) Section 423.5.1.1 Minimum number of doors per storm shelter or safe room.
+This section has been added to specify the minimum number of doors necessary based upon occupant load.
 This section has been added to read: 423.5.1.1 Minimum number of doors per storm shelter or safe room.
-For 1-49 occupants provide a minimum 1 door in storm shelter or safe room; for 50-500 occupants provide a minimum number of 3 doors in storm shelter or safe room; and for more than 1000 occupants provide a minimum number of 4 doors in storm shelter or safe room.
+For 1-49 occupants provide a minimum 1 door in storm shelter or safe room; for 50-500 occupants provide a minimum number of 2 doors in storm shelter or safe room; for 501-1000 occupants provide a minimum number of 3 doors in storm shelter or safe room; and for more than 1000 occupants provide a minimum number of 4 doors in storm shelter or safe room.

-(12) Section 423.5.2 Sanitation facilities.
+(14) Section 423.5.2 Sanitation facilities.
 This section has been added to clarify sanitation facility requirements in storm shelters or safe rooms.
 This section has been added to read: 423.5.2.
 Sanitation facilities.
 Toilet and hand-washing facilities shall be located within the storm shelter or safe room and provided in the minimum number shown in Sections 423.5.2.1 through 423.5.2.3.